karadoc/Civ4-K-Mod/readme.txt

  + Better AI (heavily modified)
  + BUG (heavily modified)
  + "unofficial patch" (well known bugfixes)

+== Better AI ==
+The BBAI mod was used as the starting point for the AI in K-Mod, but with each K-Mod patch comes further AI improvements.
+The AI in K-Mod is now noticebaly stronger than the AI in the BBAI mod.

 == New global warming system ==
 In standard BtS, global warming is a bit of a joke.
 It is triggered by the wrong things, you can't really do much to prevent it, and it hits the world in a harsh and unintuitive way.
 I've completely changed it.